Bobbi Brown • Pot Rouge for Lips and Cheeks - Calypso Coral • Blush

 Age: 19-24 Skin: Combination, Tan, Warm Hair: Black, Wavy, Medium Eyes: Brown

 This is a really gorgeous color.
-The packaging has changed and so has the formulation, so unlike before, this doesn't feel drying to the lips as it was drying when it was in the jar before.
-I was looking for peachy blushes and saw that Nars Gina and Tarte Tipsy was out of stock, and bought this product on a whim instead. it's not as peach as i'd like it to be but it really suits my skin [NC25].
-Very pigmented, can go from sheer to opaque.
+The packaging has changed and so has the formulation.
 I love the texture, it's not sticky and doesn't make me look oily or caked.
-When placed on the lips, it looks lighter and is very pretty.
-That is just a bonus for me because I didn't even know this was a multitasker before I bought it.
+I like it on the lips as well which makes it a bonus for me because I didn't even know this was a multitasker before I bought it.

 The rim/edge of the pan tends to collect dusts, also they put noticeably less product in the pan than they did in the pot, with same price.
-This is sort've hard to blend with only fingers, so I buff it out with kabuki after.
-Overall, I like it, but not enough to repurchase.
+Last long on my cheeks.

 Age: 30-35 Skin: Combination, Fair-Medium Hair: Black Eyes: Green